Tamassos: Phoenician and Greek influence

-Athenaeus claims that Alexander the Great gave the same city to Pnytagoras, the King of Salamina, as he had assisted him with the invasion and capture of Tyros.
+Athenaeus claims that Alexander the Great gave the city to Pnytagoras, the King of Salamina, as he had assisted him with the invasion and capture of Tyre.
 The temple of Aphrodite and perhaps other public buildings were rebuilt at the beginning of the Hellenistic period.
 It is assumed that there was an alteration to the city character and political structure, and new public buildings built.
 During the same period, Greeks from various places of the empire came to live in Tamassos.
-One of these people was Aspendios from Asia Minor.
+One of these people was Aspendios from Anatolia.